DeepanshuMishra49/Devops/README.md

 # Devops
-from start to end entire devops journey
+from beginner to master entire devops journey